What parents need to know

 Families can talk about whether or not they think slapstick violence is funny.
 Is it ever appropriate to laugh when someone gets hurt?

-With younger kids, parents may also want to discuss the steps they should take in the event they ever do get left alone, especially if they sense they're in danger.
+With younger kids, parents may want to discuss the steps they should take in the event they ever do get left alone, especially if they sense they're in danger.

-In the film, Kevin decides to take on the burglars himself and wins.
+In the film, Kevin decides to take on the burglars and wins.
 Instead of attempting to foil them on his own, how could he have sought help?